utsaroy/Emu8086---Microprocessor-Lab/README.md

 - Open issues or pull requests to add new lab tasks or improvements.
 - Keep code clear and commented.
 - If adding tasks, follow the existing file naming pattern and include a short description at the top of the file.

-## License
-This repository is shared for educational purposes.
-If you need a formal license, you can add MIT in a `LICENSE` file.
-Use at your own discretion.

 ---